varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	The time the object was created from the perspective of the server which generated it.
 This will roughly be equivalent to ``now`` - ``obj.age``.

+obj.ttl

+	Type: DURATION

+	Readable from: vcl_hit, vcl_deliver

+	The object's remaining time to live, in seconds.

+obj.uncacheable

+	Type: BOOL

+	Readable from: vcl_deliver

+	Whether the object is uncacheable (pass, hit-for-pass or hit-for-miss).

 resp
 ~~~~